faceslog/faceslog/README.md

 ## Hi there 👋

-**Careful** Some people were just copy pasting my code or using my code as decoy to spread their malware, cheats and more.
+**Careful** Some people are copy pasting my code or using it as decoy to spread their malware, cheats and more.
 Some of them used my domain name (faceslog.com) as decoy in their malware code.
-Even if I reported these repositories to GitHub support they didn't care and did nothing to delete those.
+Even if I reported these repositories to GitHub support they did not to delete those.